Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{Expected NPV as result of forty sampling from LHS}(\#fig:lhssampling)
 \end{figure}

-Having the initial data found through LHS, we can build the probalistic model of the reposnse surface and sequentially sample from the *expensive-to-evaluate* function.
-Unfortunately, win this section we can not plot the posterior of the probalistic model, condition on the above forty LHS samples, due being the space is eight-dimetional, and hard to visulize.
-The Figure \@ref(fig:lhsbayesop) shows the expected NPV found after ten sequential sampling resulted from the BayesOpt workflow.
-Readers are refreed to this point that in the figure, not all red points are increasing and some points are lower than previous points.
+Having the initial data found through LHS, $\mathcal{D}$ in Equation \@ref(eq:init-data) we can build the probabilistic model of, representing our understinding of surface of objective function.
+Unfortunately, in this section we can not plot the posterior of the probabilistic model, conditioned on the above forty LHS samples, due being the space is eight-dimetional, and hard to visualize.
+We can refer to the Figure \@ref(fig:exampleshow) to get the idea of how plot of the probalitc model condtioned to initial point look like (at 1D case).
+Then, after we have the posterior model, we need to perform optimization in Equation \@ref(eq:exp-easy) to find the next $\mathbf{u^{next}}$.  the Figure \@ref(fig:lhsbayesop) shows the expected NPV found after ten sequential sampling resulted from the BO workflow.
+Readers are refereed to this point that in the figure, not all red points are increasing and some points are lower than previous points.
 The reason for this behaviour is the nature of BayesOpt algorith.
-We can suggest that in the points that has lower expected NPV from the previous, we may reached the lower optimum point, but those points helped us to decrease the uncertainity, which is helpful for the further sampling.
+We can suggest that in the points that has lower expected NPV from the previous, we may reached the lower optimum point, but those points helped us to decrease the uncertainty, which is helpful for the further sampling.
 We can see that after just ten evaluation of the expenside function (here it means finding the expected NPv from running 10 geological realization using flow simulation) we reach the new record Expeted NPV of $max \overline{J}(u)=36.85$$\$MM$.

 \begin{figure}